paolodenti/telegram-logback/README.md

 The appender is intended to be used sparingly, just for critical errors because of the inherently low speed of http connection needed to send telegrams.

-The following properties are optional properties:
+The following are optional properties:

 * `minInterval`: threshold in milliseconds for message sending.
 If `minIntervals` msecs are not passed from the last sent telegram, the new telegram is just discarded.
 Default value is 5000.
 * `connectTimeout`: connection timeout to Telegram servers, in seconds.
 Default value is 5.